N.Y. state Assembly speaker charged with fraud in corruption probe

 Details in the complaint match those of Robert Taub, a professor at Columbia University.
 In 2011, the assembly passed a resolution, sponsored by Silver, honoring Taub for his contributions to mesothelioma treatment.

-A spokesman for Columbia said it had no knowledge of the allegations and will cooperate with the investigation.
-Taub did not respond to a request for comment.
+A spokesman for Columbia declined comment, and Taub did not respond to a request for comment.

 After surrendering to authorities in lower Manhattan at about 8 a.m., a somber-looking Silver headed to nearby federal court, wearing a dark suit and a black hat, his car mobbed by reporters and photographers.